jsalbert/lyrics-generator-twitter-bot/README.md

 # Lyrics Generator Twitter Bot
-The repository contains code to load a GPT-2 model, perform text generation and create a Twitter Bot that interact with Twitter users.
+This repository contains code to load a GPT-2 model, perform text generation and create a Twitter Bot that interact with Twitter users.

 ## Examples